aminzadenoori/hybrid-fuzzy-rough-rule-induction-and-feature-selection/README.rst

 this is the implementation of Hybrid-fuzzy-rough-Rule-induction-and-feature-selection paper by Eichard Jensen

-this pape is a great easy to implement fuzzy-rough set paper for who wants to become familiar with this concept
+this pape is an  easy to implement fuzzy-rough set paper for who wants to become familiar with this concept

 Requirements
 ============